umbraco/UmbracoDocs/10/umbraco-deploy/installation/install-configure.md

 **Set up the Git repository and Umbraco project**

 The first step to get Umbraco Deploy up and running is to set up a GitHub repository.
-This will be where source code is stored, and, following the GitHub actions example, act as our environment where we will set up a CI/CD pipeline.
+This will be where source code is stored, and, following the GitHub Actions example, act as our environment where we will set up a CI/CD pipeline.

 1. Using the Visual Studio template, set up a GitHub repository with a .gitignore file.
 2. Clone down the repository to your local machine.